DannyBen/mister_bin/README.md

 --------------------------------------------------

 - Provide an easy and minimalistic DSL for building command line utilities.
+- Drastically reduce the need for boilerplate code and unnecessary wrappers involved in building command line utilities.
-- Provide a mechanism for separating each subcommand to its separate file.
+- Provide a mechanism for separating each command and subcommand to its own file.
 - Support the ability to extend a given command from different sources.
+- Allow gem developers to easily add command line interface to their gems.
+- Allow for easy and straight forward testing of the generated CLI.